 The Book Of Life draws the trilogy to a close.
 In order to get away from Matthew's enemies they both return from Elizabethan London to the present day.
 Only the problems they have picked up along the way follow them right back.
 They are reunited with the characters from A Discovery Of Witches and as they are still no closer to finding the truth, the adventure pushes on.
 It concludes when Diana returns to Oxford’s Bodleian Library where the story began, realising that the Book Of Life lies within her body and includes elements of witch, daemon, and vampire.
 Therefore, all of the infighting must and can stop.
 For all you romantics out there, whilst Matthew is very nearly killed off at one point, he and Diana do end up together in the end.

 The All Souls trilogy is escapism, pure and simple.
-If like me and you couldn’t possibly wait to see what happens this is a very brief synopsis but you can buy the books here.
+If like me and you couldn’t possibly wait to see what happens this is a very brief synopsis, but you can buy the books here.
+Otherwise, season two of the book-to-TV adaptation of A Discovery of Witches is returning to Sky One on Jan.
+8 and will also be available on Now TV.
 If you ask me, they’re the perfect excuse to lie on the sofa and get lost in another world.